 Huawei MediaPad M5

 The MediaPad M5 from Huawei was one of the stars at the Mobile World Congress 2018 in Barcelona.
-The tablet does not only have a good display and a chic housing, but also continues the legacy of the M3: It has four great speakers made by Harman Kardon.
-No other tablet can currently offer that.
-The good thing about the MediaPad M5 is that Huawei gives the customer the choice: If you need a little more power and memory, you can use the MediaPad M5 Pro, which also comes with a stylus.
+The tablet does not only have a good display and a chic housing but also continues the legacy of the M3.
+It has four great speakers made by Harman Kardon.
+The good thing about the MediaPad M5 is that Huawei gives the customer the choice.
+If you need a little more power and memory, you can use the MediaPad M5 Pro, which also comes with a stylus.
 Both models are available with an optional LTE slot.
 And those who like to work on the tablet can get the matching cover with a real keyboard.
+The price has also dropped a lot since it was announced.

 The Amazon Fire devices are certainly not the best tablets on the market if you just look at the specifications.
 Whether it's the Fire 7 or the Fire HD 10, Amazon doesn't opt for the strongest chipsets, and it's noticeable in everyday use.
 And yet the devices are interesting.
 Especially if you use a lot of Amazon offers, e.g. watching movies via Prime.
 But also if you would like to have a tablet for simple tasks and don't want to spend a lot of money on it.